Don't blame the politicians; it's voters who set the tone

 There is a battle for facts in all elections.
 But more so now than ever before.

 And my point is that this is not just a task for politicians but us.
-I suggest that part of the reason the US has the worlds worst record over climate change, is that there are millions of voters who like freedom and don’t like any facts that interfere with their plans.
+I suggest that part of the reason the US has the world's worst record over climate change, is that there are millions of voters who like freedom and don’t like any facts that interfere with their plans.